Cayman Islands' housing market robust, with good yields, and limited supply

 Buying costs are high in Cayman Islands

 Roundtrip transaction costs are around 13.50% to 20.50% of the property's value.
 The buyer pays the 7.5% stamp duty.
 The real estate agent’s commission is around 5% to 10% of the property's value, and is usually paid by the seller.
+This website covers Cayman Islands real estate for sale.

 The law is pro-landlord in Cayman Islands